 - 2 cups cooked rice

-- 1 7.5 oz can chickpeas
+- 1 can chickpeas

-Once all your greens are in the pan, add your garlic and rice.
+- Once all your greens are in the pan, add your garlic and rice.

-Cook for a few minutes to incorporate all the rice.
+- Cook for a few minutes to incorporate all the rice.

-Add more salt and pepper if desired.
+- Taste and add more salt and pepper if desired.